brian-j-smith/Mamba.jl/doc/mcmc/chains.rst

 .. index:: Convergence Diagnostics

+.. _section-Convergence-Diagnostics:

 Convergence Diagnostics
 ^^^^^^^^^^^^^^^^^^^^^^^

 MCMC simulation provides autocorrelated samples from a target distribution.
-Because of computation complexities in implementing MCMC algorithms, the autocorrelated nature of samples, and the need to choose initial sampling values at different points in target distributions; it is important to evaluate the quality of resulting samples.
+Because of computational complexities in implementing MCMC algorithms, the autocorrelated nature of samples, and the need to choose initial sampling values at different points in target distributions; it is important to evaluate the quality of resulting samples.
 Specifically, one should check that MCMC samples have converged to the target (or, more commonly, are stationary) and that the number of convergent samples provides sufficiently precise estimates of posterior statistics.

 Several established convergence diagnostics are supplied by *Mamba*.
 The diagnostics and their features are summarized in the table below and described in detail in the subsequent function descriptions.
-They differ with respect to the posterior statistics for which convergence is assessed (mean vs. quantiles), the number of parameters allowed in the assessment (1 = univariate, 2+ = multivariate), and the number of chains required for calculations.
-Some diagnostics (i.e., Heidelberger and Welch and Raftery) additionally assess the precision in estimated posterior statistics.
+They differ with respect to the posterior statistics being assessed (mean vs. quantiles), the number of parameters over which the diagnostic can be computed (1 = univariate, 2+ = multivariate), and the number of chains required for calculations.
+Diagnostics may assess convergence, precision in estimated posterior statistics, or both.
 A more comprehensive comparative review can be found in :cite:`cowles:1996:MCM`.
 Since diagnostics differ in their focus and design, it is often good practice to use more than one to assess the convergence of MCMC output.

 .. table:: Comparative summary of features for the supplied MCMC convergence diagnostics.